I'm sooo not good at torturing so i outsource it to stalin

 He died that winter.

 At least I wouldn't have anyone to disappoint.
-I supposed.
+What a relief.

-I did know a few people in high ranks, however impossible as it might sound.
-It was likely because of my marksmanship.
-One day when we were still in the Kwantung Army camp, I was called to present myself before a high-ranking officer.
+I used to know a few people in high ranks, however impossible as it might sound for a foot soldier.
+But one day when we were still in the Kwantung Army camp, I was called to present myself before a high-ranking officer.
 A general.

 Of course I was sweating, but I managed to hold my pose.